Best Short-term Business Loans in April 2025

 How short-term business loans work

 Short-term business loans provide quick access to funds for filling cash flow gaps, working capital or emergency expenses within a business.
 They typically have repayment periods of three to 24 months, with payments made automatically on a daily or weekly basis.
-They’re funded quickly by online lenders, and a common time frame for this type of funding is anywhere from one to three business days.
+They’re funded quickly by online lenders, commonly within one to three business days.

-Long-term business loans offered by traditional banks have longer repayment periods, usually three to 10 years.
-These loans also may have lower interest rates and may require payments on a less frequent basis than short-term loans do.
+Long-term business loans offered by traditional banks have longer repayment periods, usually five to 25 years.
+These loans generally require payments on a less frequent basis than short-term loans do.
 Long-term business loans can be used for growing a business over time or making a significant investment, like a remodel or a building expansion.

 Short-term business loan interest rates

 In addition, some short-term lenders may charge a factor rate instead of an interest rate.
-While interest is a percentage of the remaining balance of the loan, a factor rate is expressed as a decimal figure.
+While interest is a percentage of the amount loaned, a factor rate is expressed as a decimal figure.
 To calculate the full cost of your loan with the factor rate included, multiply your loan amount by the factor rate.

 Alternatives to short-term business loans